konveyor/konveyor.github.io/content/Crane/Tutorials/StatelessAppMirror.md

 The leftover data from the source cluster is removed from the final manifests to make them applicable to the destination cluster.

-The resources are  effectively cluster agnostic  and ready to be kubectl applied to the cluster of your choosing or placed under version control to be later managed by GitOps and CI/CD pipelines.
+The resources are  effectively cluster agnostic  and ready to be kubectl applied to the chosen cluster or placed under version control to be later managed by GitOps and CI/CD pipelines.

 **Note:** Additional patches to add/remove/replace additional fields on the resources previously exported are available if optional flags are specified..